 There are niggles – for instance, the US Army in November 1943 wasn’t nearly far enough north in Italy to make walking back from Austria at all practical.
 And I am sorry that Cap’s origin has been relocated to after Pearl Harbor rather than before, though I can understand the motivation, and it’s not an uncommon retcon.
 In any case, worse crimes have been committed by allegedly more serious movies.
 All in all, for a general audience, this is a perfectly sound, entertaining superhero action movie, which doesn’t insult the intelligence (or at least, not as much as many modern comics).
 It’s also a war movie, and it manages the blend surprisingly well.

 This isn’t just a bunch of Hollywood journeymen making the next superhero movie in the pipeline.
-Captain America: The First Avenger is the work of creators who know and love Cap, and what he stands for, and are determined to do right by him.
+Captain America: The First Avenger is the work of creators, director Joe Johnston, and screenwriters Christopher Markus and Stephen McFeely, who know and love Cap, and what he stands for, and are determined to do right by him.